Decentralized and Communication-Free Multi-Robot Navigation through Distributed Games: Related Work

 \subsection{Multi-Robot Maneuver}

 Many multi-robot navigation methods require explicit communication among robots, either to avoid collisions with obstacles by generating a consensus behavior among robots \cite{alonso2016distributed} or to calculate a global gradient that controls the overall shape of the multi-robot formation \cite{aranda2019deformation}.
 Several methods have used leader and follower models to navigate a multi-robot system.
 By controlling the movements of a number of robots, the overall behavior of the system was influenced \cite{sabattini2016coordinated}.
 A single leader was utilized in \cite{kwon2019influencing}, basing its movements on influencing nearby naive agents to follow it to goal positions.
-A single leader was also utilized in \cite{vrohidis2017safe} but followers had an explicit strategy that guaranteed connectivity with the leader.
-Multiple leaders were able to lead multiple followers to goal positions in \cite{reily2020leading}.
-However, a consistent drawback of these models is a requirement for communication, either for centralized control or for knowledge of follower positions in the environment.
+A single leader was also utilized in \cite{vrohidis2017safe} and multiple leaders were used in \cite{reily2020leading}, but both required guaranteed connectivity with the leader.
+A consistent drawback of these models is a required communication, either for centralized control or for knowledge of follower positions in the environment.

 Recently, several decentralized methods have been implemented.
 Graph neural networks have enabled decentralized behavior policies \cite{tolstaya2019learning,khan2019graph}, but relied on local communication that allowed information to propagate globally.
 Graph temporal logic was applied to swarm guidance in order to create policies that scale to large numbers of agents \cite{djeumou2020probabilistic}, but relies on knowledge of the overall agent distribution.
 Deep reinforcement learning was used to learn navigation policies around complex obstacles, allowing decentralized policies but requiring full knowledge of the state of the multi-robot system for training \cite{lin2019end,lin2019connectivity}.